Rattlesnake James: Biography

-Second wife
+Lisenba moved to Kansas and remarried, but his second wife divorced him after the father of a pregnant young woman ran him out of town.
+According to another account, he married Vera Mae Vermillion in Kansas; she ended the marriage "after a few months" because of Lisenba's serial infidelity.
+It appears that Major Lisenba changed his name between 1917 and 1925 to Robert S. James.
 In the 1925 Kansas State Census, "R.S.
-James" (family 920) appears with wife Vera May James. and as "Robert S. James" (family 133) with wife Vera May James, mother-in-law Maud Vermillion, and brother-in-law Wayne Vermillion in Emporia, Lyon, Kansas, United States.
+James" (family 920) appears with wife Vera May James, and as "Robert S. James" (family 133) with wife Vera May James, mother-in-law Maud Vermillion, and brother-in-law Wayne Vermillion in Emporia, Lyon, Kansas, United States.

-Death of third wife
+Lisenba moved to California in 1932 with his then 17-year-old niece Lois Wright, who had Hollywood ambitions.
+The two had a consensual sexual relationship together until his arrest on murder charges.
 After he was the sole beneficiary of an uncle's $4,000 life insurance policy, James got the idea of committing fraud.
-In 1932, he opened a barber shop in La Cañada Flintridge, California and married his third wife, Winona Wallace, and set a pair of $5,000 insurance policies for both from Prudential Insurance.

-On September 21, the couple was driving on Pikes Peak Highway near Glen Cove, Colorado, with Wallace at the wheel when the car left the road and fell down a mountainside.
+He married Winona Wallace of Glendale, California.
+He got a pair of $5,000 insurance policies for both from Prudential Insurance.
+On September 21, the couple was driving on Pikes Peak Highway near Glen Cove, Colorado, with Wallace at the wheel when "the steering knuckle broke," the car left the road and fell down a mountainside.
+James had apparently "hit his wife on the head with a hammer, then sent her down a cliff in their car."
 James told investigators he managed to jump free, but Wallace remained trapped in the vehicle until it stopped against a large boulder about 150 feet below the road.
 When rescuers got to the scene, they found Wallace alive with relatively minor injuries despite the intensity of the crash.
 She also smelled of liquor and had a massive wound behind her ear.
 A coroner later (1935?) removed bullet fragments from her brain.
-Wallace was released from the hospital on October 8 and recovering at a cottage in Manitou Springs when about a week later, James and a grocer found her lying on her back in a half-filled tub.
+Wallace was released from the hospital on October 8 and recovering at a tourist cabin in Manitou Springs when about a week later, James and a grocer found her lying on her back in a half-filled tub.
 At the coroner's inquest, medical examiner George B. Gilmore testified that James told him his wife had ignored physician's orders to avoid washing her hair because of the head wound and drowned as a result.

 Prudential eventually paid off on Wallace's policy.
 Following the death of Busch, an autopsy was made on Wallace and the medical examiner testified that she suffered two skull fractures caused by a hard, moving object projected against in it.
+At the later "rattlesnake murder" trial, the Colorado toll-road operator to whom James had reported the accident testified that James' "shoes were not muddy and there were no footprints in the soft dirt of the hillside," which contradicted James' claim that he had jumped from the out-of-control car to safety.